alan-turing-institute/xpandas/docs/installation.rst

     pip install xpandas

 That's it.
 You are now ready to go.
-We recommend reading the :doc:`/ExampleUsage.rst` to get started.
+We recommend reading the :doc:`examples <ExampleUsage>` to get started.

 Bleeding edge